cheery/browserid-service-verify/README.md

 This library makes deploying BrowserID easy in node.js projects.

+Plain standalone browserid verifier will be better method to implement BrowserID, but a stable one wasn't available when I wrote this library.

 The example should be clear enough, but API is so simple that I will describe it.